gofore/aws-emr/presentation/README.md

 ## [Amazon Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/)

-- MapReduce cluster as a service
+- Hadoop-based MapReduce cluster as a service
-- Hadoop-based
+- In goes data and streaming programs, out comes more data
+- All this can be configured from web UI or through API

 ---